Palem1988/blocknetdx-utils/README.md

 ## BlocknetDX Utils Recent Changelog

+- Added unit tests for dxGetOrderbook.
+- Added unit tests for dxGetTradeHistory.

 - Improved and updated the existing unit tests to the latest API names and behaviors.
 - Expanded coverage.
 - Increased entropy (among others for dxCreate and dxAccept, among others).